 Mung beans

-It’s mung bean milk, so of course, you will need this genre of bean.
-There are two popular types of mung bean, peeled and unpeeled.
-When you remove the dark green skin of a mung bean, it reveals a bright yellow inside.
-For making milk, you can use either peeled & split or unpeeled mung bean; however, the final color and taste will be slightly different.
+For mung bean milk, you’ll naturally need mung beans.
+There are two popular types of mung beans: peeled and unpeeled.
+When you remove the dark green skin of a mung bean, it reveals a bright yellow interior.
+You can use either peeled and split or unpeeled mung beans for making milk; however, the final color and taste will vary slightly depending on your choice.

 Cow milk, Soy milk or Almond milk